census-instrumentation/opencensus-website/content/_index.md

 ##### How can I use OpenCensus in my project?
 We provide libraries for Go, Java, C#, Node.js, C++, Ruby, Erlang/Elixir, Python, Scala and PHP.

-Supported backends include Azure Monitor, Datadog, Instana, Jaeger, New Relic, SignalFX, Stackdriver, and Zipkin.
+Supported backends include Azure Monitor, Datadog, Instana, Jaeger, New Relic, SignalFX, Google Cloud Monitoring + Trace, and Zipkin.
 You can also [add support for other backends](/guides/exporters/custom-exporter/).

 {{<button class="btn-light" icon="true" href="/language-support">}}Language Support{{</button>}}